Hiram Boateng: Milton Keynes Dons

 In May 2019, having declined the offer of a new contract with Exeter, Boateng joined up with former manager Paul Tisdale at Milton Keynes Dons, in a deal that would see Exeter City receive compensation due to the player's age.

 Following the departure of Paul Tisdale, Boateng fell out of favour under new manager Russell Martin, and in October 2020 was sent out on loan to League Two club Cambridge United for the remainder of the 2020–21 season, where he played a key role in his loan club's promotion to League One.

 After Russell Martin left Milton Keynes Dons a week prior to the start of the 2021–22 season, Boateng was selected by interim manager Dean Lewington for the club's opening fixture away to Bolton Wanderers on 7 August 2021.
 Boateng, who had not even been allocated a squad number prior to Martin's departure, came on as an 81st-minute substitute and scored the club's third goal just two minutes later in an eventual 3–3 draw.
 It was his first appearance for the club since January 2020.
 That season he went on to make 37 appearances and score 4 goals, contributing to the club achieving a third-place play-off finish.
 On 13 May 2022, Boateng confirmed he would be leaving the club after three seasons.

 Mansfield Town

 On 15 June 2022, League Two club Mansfield Town announced Boateng had signed a three-year deal with the club effective from 1 July 2022.

+Boateng scored a hat trick for Mansfield on 13 February 2024 and picked up the man of the match award as Mansfield beat Harrogate Town 9–2, equalling a club record winning scoreline for the Stags.

+Boateng played a key role in Mansfield Town's promotion to League One in the 23/24 season.

+On 7 May 2025, the club announced he would be released in June once his contract expired.
+He signed for York City the following month.